otterthecat/peeper/README.md

 	// this will now watch a directory named 'myDirectory', look for file 'myDirectory/myLESS.less',
 	// and compile a CSS file to 'myDirectory/myCSS.css' p.peep();

+	// to stop watching, use the .kill() method p.kill();

+	// optionally, you can pass the watched file if you are watching mulitple files
+	// no argument will stop watching ALL processes p.kill('myDirectory');